Jesenice (Prague-West District): Administrative division

+Etymology

+The name is derived from the adjective jesenná (from jasan, i.e. 'ash') and originally denoted a meadow between ash trees or water flowing between ash trees.

 Geography

 Jesenice is located south of Prague, in its immediate vicinity.
-Most of the municipal territory lies in the Prague Plateau.
-The streams Botiš and Jesenický flows through the territory and supply several small ponds.
+Most of the municipal territory lies in the Prague Plateau, but it also extends into the Benešov Uplands in the south.
+The highest point is at 429 m above sea level.
+The streams Botič and Jesenický potok flow through the territory and supply several small fishponds there.

 History

 The first written mention of Jesenice is from 1088.

 In 2015 the municipality was promoted to a town and lost the title of the "largest village" in the Czech Republic.

 Demographics

 Thanks to its proximity to Prague, Jesenice belongs to the fastest growing municipalities in the country in the 21st century.

 Transport

-The D0 motorway runs next to the town.
+The D0 motorway (part of the European route E50) runs next to the town.

+Sights

+Jesenice is poor in cultural monuments.
+Notable is the memorial of Maxmiliána Alsterová of Astfeld.
+It is a Baroque memorial from the early 18th century.
+It commemorates the first victim of a traffic accident in Czech lands, who died in 1706.